HOW MUCH SPF SHOULD I USE?

 Biological sunscreen and progressive sun exposure are not considered in the general recommendation, because this type of sun protection needs more attention and is not as cheap as chemical or mineral sunscreen.

-In order to answer the question ‘How much SPF should I use?’, we have to examine a series of other important factors to create a personalised sun protection regimen.
+In order to answer the question ‘How much SPF should I use?’, we have to examine a series of other important factors to create a personalized sun protection regimen.

 How much SPF is good for the skin?